Tunisians vote in favor of new constitution, officials say

 Many believe the new constitution will put an end to years of political deadlock and reduce the political influence of Tunisia’s largest party, Ennahdha, an Islamist party unpopular with many Tunisians.

+Saied joined a large crowd of supporters in the early hours of Tuesday as they marched down Tunis’ central thoroughfare waving national flags and blaring car horns after an unofficial exit poll result late Monday suggested a majority of voters had approved the new constitution.

+“We have gone from the shore of despair and disillusion to the shore of hope,” Saied said.
+“There will be no turning back. ..
+This is a total break with a system forever rejected.”

-However turnout Monday was low, with preliminary figures putting participation at 27.5% of the 9.3 million registered voters.
+However, turnout Monday was low, with preliminary figures putting participation at 30.5% of the 9.2 million registered voters.

-Political apathy has increased i the decade since the revolution.
+Political apathy has increased in recent years.
 Tunisians have grown disenchanted with politics and preoccupied with daily struggles as unemployment has risen and purchasing power declined.

 But Saied’s critics also called for a boycott of the referendum, saying the process was flawed.
 Among complaints, they said Saied altered the makeup of Tunisia’s electoral commission, undermining its independence, and alleged that political parties wanting to campaign against the constitution were blocked from holding campaign events.

-Opposition politician Samira Chaouachi, a former speaker of Parliament, said Tuesday that three-quarters of Tunisians had shown that “they will not engage in this crime that is being committed against democracy and Tunisia.”
+Samira Chaouachi, a former speaker of Parliament, said a high percentage Tunisians showed that “they will not engage in this crime that is being committed against democracy and Tunisia.”

+The National Salvation Front, a coalition of opposition parties and groups, urged Saied to resign, calling the referendum results a “fiasco.”
+The leader of the opposition Attayar party, Ghazi Chaouachi, denounced “the distortion of reality and the lies” that he said marked the referendum process.

 Concerns were also echoed by the international community.